 When using a credit card could be a good thing

-There are instances where it does make sense to use a credit card and I’ll share my own circumstances to help you understand.
+There are instances where it does make sense to use a credit card and it can be a good thing.
+I’ll share my own circumstances to help you understand.

 Firstly, it’s convenient!
 It’s no more convenient than a debit card in that you can use both types of cards anywhere.
 The difference obviously is that you can use money that you don’t necessarily have.
 What I mean is that if you have no money in your bank account you can still buy things with your credit card (although you’ll be in debt).